Rachealelias/rails-project/README.md

-# Rails and React Heroku Demo App
+# Movie App: Rails and React App

+## Description
+Movie app is an app made for seeing movies online.
+Users can come online, watch a movie, make comments and rate a movie.
+A user(admin) can create movies, delete movies and edit movies.

+## User(Role:Guest)
+- Can see a movie
+- Can add a comment on a particular movie
+- Can rate a movie
+- Can also view  their profile information
+- Can Signup to be a user of the app
+- Can signin with their existing username and password
+- Can view all movies

+## User(Role:Admin)
+- Can create a Movie
+- Can delete/Edit a movie
+- Can also view their profile information
+- Can Signup to be a user of the app
+- Can signin with their existing username and password
+- Can view all movies

-This app uses a Rails API and React frontend that can be deployed to a single domain.
-For ease of deployment, both projects are contained in the same repository.
+This app uses a Rails API and React frontend that can be deployed to a single For ease of deployment, both projects are contained in the same repository.
 All React code is in the `/client` directory during development.

 When the application is deployed, the production version of the React application